-She has covered a wide range of stories-- police brutality and protests during Citizenship Amendment Act in Delhi, Northeast Delhi riots and rising Islamophobia in India, climate change affecting small vendors, sexual abuse faced by lower caste women in Northern India, farmers protests in India, against the Farm Bill passed by the Govt. of India in 2020, the Presidential Elections in the United States, Boston Marathon, Boston Mayoral Election, and much more.
+She has covered a wide range of stories-police brutality and protests during Citizenship Amendment Act in Delhi, Northeast Delhi riots and rising Islamophobia in India, climate change affecting small vendors, sexual abuse faced by lower caste women in Northern India, farmers protests in India, against the Farm Bill passed by the Govt. of India in 2020, the Presidential Elections in the United States, Boston Marathon, Boston Mayoral Election, and much more.

 Right now, she is focusing on building a body of work on social advocacy of gender, religion, race and mental health.

-Most recently, she worked as an editorial intern for News 18, a digital platform based in India.
+She also worked as an editorial intern for News 18, a digital platform based in India.
 She covered World Yoga Day, the LGBTQ community being affected by the Indian vaccination policy and COVID-19, rare health diseases, all from an Indian perspective.

-She worked as a General Assignment Reporter for the USA Today Network and a social media editor for Boston University News Service.
+She worked as a General Assignment Reporter for the USA Today Network and as a social media editor for Boston University News Service.

 She also runs One Day at a Time, an Instagram blog advocating mental health.